erickbytes/divbull/divbull.com/content/blog/The-Product-Vs.-The-Stock.md

 <center>Crocs Shoes, [Google](https://www.google.com/search?q=SPOT-stock&ie=UTF-8)</center>

 After seeing the stock dip under $90 in fall 2023, I decided to roll the dice on it.
 I bought more from $100-$140.
 It's up 40% year to date.
 Now, it's my 7th largest stock position.
 Some might prefer to invest elsewhere than shoes.
 Q1 2024 net income was $792.6 million compared to $540.2 million in 2022.
-I believe this is an extraordinary shoe company with compounding and growth potential.
+32 million pairs of Crocs were sold in Q1 2024, up 3% YoY.
+I believe this is an extraordinary shoe product with compounding and growth potential.

 One pleasant surprise has been their management.
 They are locked in and performing well after following the company the past year.
 They sold 119.6 million pairs of shoes worldwide for the Crocs Brand.
 This is a great product that seems to have half the Earth hooked, and the other half disgusted.
 Crocs acquiring HEYDUDE left an overhang that should lift with the strength of another established brand finding its footing.